hellozee/cook/README.md

 ### <u>How to use it?</u>

-It is simple just like a we have `Makefile` for make, here we will use a `Recipe` file for doing the same thing.
+It is simple, just like a we have `Makefile` for make, here we will use a `Recipe` file for doing the same thing.

 #### <u>Syntax:</u>

-Cook is pretty strict on syntax, we have little blocks of what I call entity, there are 2 kinds of entity one is normal entity and another is a special entity for the compiler.
-Entities have have properties which are called identifiers like the normal entities have `file` and `deps` identifiers.
+Cook is pretty strict on syntax, we have little blocks of what I call entity, there are 2 kinds of entity, one is normal entity and another is a special entity for the compiler.
+Entities have have properties which are called identifiers, like the normal entities have `file` and `deps` identifiers.

 - `file ` : Location of the file which this entity is about
 - `deps` : Dependencies of the above mentioned file